• course Info

 • Theresa A. Schmidt, PT,DPT,MS,OCS,LMT,CEAS

 Dr. Theresa Schmidt PT,DPT,OCS,LMT,CEAS of Educise.com is an Orthopedic Certified Specialist PT, Expert Consultant, educator, massage therapist, hypnotherapist and author in private practice at Educise PC Health & Wellness in NH.
+She is a Clinical Specialist in the Pain program at New Hampshire VA.
 She received her DPT at UNE., served as faculty in PT and massage programs and presented for International Fascia Research Congress, APTA, AMTA, AOTA, NASA, Johns Hopkins, and Cleveland Clinics.
 She focuses on hands-on natural solutions to pain and mobility problems integrating manual therapy, precision exercise, functional training and alternative medicine approaches.
 Her engaging seminars inspire clinicians with practical tools they can apply immediately for measurable results clients rave about.

 Disclosure